 Introduction

 Risk parity (equal risk) investing was pioneered in the 1990s.
 It gained traction with large institutional investors during the early 2000s, and became even more popular after the 2008 financial crisis, when the strategy delivered strong relative performance.
 The general idea is to construct an investment portfolio that can perform fairly well in any economic environment.
 While the basic concept is simple, the actual mechanics of implementing it can get quite complicated.
-At Bernstein Financial Advisory, we have developed a modified version of this strategy that offers many, but not all, of its benefits in way that is suitable for the average individual investor – the Better-Balanced Portfolio.
+At Bernstein Financial Advisory, we have developed a modified version of this strategy that offers many, but not all, of its benefits in a way that is suitable for the average individual investor – the Better-Balanced Portfolio.

 Four Investment Environments